Statement from the Sam M. Walton College of Business

 Walton College Students, Staff, Faculty, and Alumni,

 It has been painful to hear through #BlackatUark how short we have fallen in our commitment to diversity, equity, and inclusion.
-As Walton College leaders we are responsible for creating a safe and developmental environment; we have failed those of you who endured racism in our college or on our campus.
+As Walton College leaders, we are responsible for creating a safe and developmental environment; we have failed those who endured racism in our college or on our campus.
 We are at a pivotal moment to advance societal change, uphold our mission, and strive to be EPIC in our efforts to respect everyone, value our differences, and welcome all.

 Plans are underway to address the racial inequity on our campus and in our college.
 We have started town hall meetings that will be held regularly going forward.
 These meetings provide a platform to listen to your needs, address your concerns, and gather action items to make our college and campus anti-racist and a more welcoming community for all.
 We know this is ours to fix, but we will be better equipped if we have your guidance, so we hope you will share your concerns and ideas with us.